José Bozzano: Works and awards

 He left a brief but very valuable book of memories, Reminiscences, which recalls the history of the dockyards in the war.
 It started as an essay made at the request of Justo Pastor Benítez, who thought to include it in one of his historical works, but ended up being a book by its own value.

 Bozzano was a Paraguayan officer heavily trained in science and technology.
 The design of Paraguay and Humaitá caused admiration in Britain.
 From 1932 to 1935 he commanded a force of 6,000 workers who forged the iron that was decisive for the outcome of the war.

 When the conflict was over, Bozzano was awarded the Cruz del Chaco ("Chaco Cross").
 He continued to serve to his country in different positions.
 During the government of Félix Paiva (1937–1939), Bozzano was appointed Minister of War and Navy on April 12, 1938, and then Minister of Economy on October 14, 1938.
-He also served as mayor of Asunción and a teacher at the School of Mathematics and Physical Sciences (Engineering) in the National University of Asunción.
+He also served as mayor of Asunción and a teacher at the School of Mathematics and Physical Sciences (School of Engineering) in the National University of Asunción.

 The government decree that awarded him the Cruz del Chaco described captain José Bozzano as "one of the most authentic craftsmen of victory".